michael-dollosa/challonge-cli-gui/README.md

 This is a mini react project created using Challonge API v2.0.

-## After Cloning the project, use yarn install
+## After cloning the project, use yarn install

 ### `yarn install`